-The key to perfectly cooked sausages on the grill is to start them in a moist bath of flavorful toppings, slow-cooking them to infuse them with flavor and get an even cook, then finish them off over the hot side to crisp and char them.
+The key to perfectly cooked pork bratwurst on the grill is to start them in a flavorful bath of sauerkraut, beer and mustard.
+Slowly simmer the sausages so they're infused with flavor and cook evenly, then finish them off on the hot side to crisp and char.

 Read more: The Food Lab: The Best Way to Grill Sausages

 - Yield:Serves 4

 - 12 ounces (350ml) beer (almost any beer will do)